sciZer0/7/v/README.md

 The main point of blockchain technology is to just build a permissionless system whose pre-programmed work is extremely hard – implying, impossible  – to stop.

-On the other hand, the main task of developers is to build such an unstoppable permissionless system which is, simultaneously, maximally efficient.
+On the other hand, the main task of developers is to build such an unstoppable permissionless system which is, simultaneously, maximally fast and efficient.

 But not everyone in the industry understands the main point of blockchain technology and the main task of developers.

-<h1 align="center">Big Problems of Current Blockchains</h1>
+<h1 align="center">Problems of Current Blockchains</h1>

-<h3 align="center">Big Problem 0</h3>
+<h3 align="center">Problem 0</h3>

-The big problem 0 is that we (people) build blockchains the same way as we built states: with kings (founders), top servants (top developers/validators/miners) and really rightless people (users).
+The problem 0 is that we (people) build blockchains the same way as we built states: with kings (founders), top servants (top developers/validators/miners) and really rightless people (users).

 Of course, declaring the improvement of democracy in the future.